alpha951/news-letter-signUp/README.md

 <li>body-parser</li>
 <li>mailchimp-marketing</li>
 </ul>
-<h2>You may visit the it on https://news-letter-keshav-950.herokuapp.com </h2>
+<h2>You may visit the page on https://news-letter-keshav-950.herokuapp.com </h2>